dmpstats/Behavioural_Classification_for_Vultures/README.md

 `Upper speed bound for Stationary Behaviour`: The speed (in km/h) beyond which this species is assumed to be travelling.
 Default is 3 km/h.

+`Use Provided Sunrise Hours`: Determines whether to use sunrise-sunset timestamps provided within the input data. **Warning: You *must* have used the 'Add Local and Solar Time' MoveApp earlier in the workflow to create this data.**

+`Sunrise leeway`: The number of minutes after (or before, if negative) that *daytime* is considered to begin. *Daytime* is the period in which stationary behaviour is **not** classified as *Roosting*.
+For example `Sunrise leeway = 10` means that the bird's roost is assumed to end 10 minutes *after* sunrise.

+`Sunset leeway`: The equivalent of `Sunrise leeway` for sunset, and determines what time *night-time,* or roosting hours, begin.
+Stationary behaviour after this time, and before the next determined *daytime*, is classified as *Roosting.*

 ### Most common errors

 -   This MoveApp is designed for species that roost at night.
 If the species is nocturnal (i.e. the provided *start* of roosting hours is earlier than the provided *end* of roosting hours), classifications will be inaccurate or unable to be calculated.

+-   Selecting to `Use Provided Sunrise Hours` without having previously generated the hours will affect the day-night classification.

 -   The first location associated with each ID cannot be classified, as there is no lagged event to allow speed or time calculations.
 Therefore, one location (the earliest) for each ID will be classified as `Unknown`

 ### Null or error handling

 -   Settings `Start/End of Roosting Hours`: If not provided, an estimated start time of 6pm and end time of 7am will be assumed.
 If these are provided but invalid hours (i.e. \<0 or \>24), the input is returned with a warning

+-   Selecting to `Use Provided Sunrise Hours` without having previously generated the data using the **Add Local and Solar Time MoveApp** will force this App to default to classifying day and night using the `Start/End of Roosting Hours` settings.

 -   Setting `Upper Speed Bound for Stationary Behaviour`: If less than zero or non-numeric, the input is returned with a warning